taichi-dev/taichi/docs/export_kernels.rst

    The generated C source is promised to be C99 compatible.

-   It should be functional when being compiled as C++ as well.
+   It should also be functional when being compiled as C++.

 Calling the exported kernels